FBast/nl1e/README.md

 ## Community

-Join our vibrant community of players and creators on Discord, where you can share your ideas, seek advice, and collaborate on new content.
+Join our community on Discord, where you can share your ideas, seek advice, and collaborate on new content.
 Your feedback and contributions play a vital role in shaping the future of Nexus Land, so come join us and become part of something truly special.

 # Developed for Foundry VTT.